polygenea/polygenea.github.io/overview.md

 omitting nodes does not impede collaboration;
 the non-omitted nodes can still be linked to new research and shared between clients.

-The some of the practices for removing information outlined in [Partial implementations and data reductions](#partial-implementations-and-data-reductions) can "replace" nodes or introduce new nodes containing information that is redundant with previous data.
+Some of the practices for removing information outlined in [Partial implementations and data reductions](#partial-implementations-and-data-reductions) can "replace" nodes or introduce new nodes containing information that is redundant with previous data.